-The Council arranges viewings or sends up to three prospective nominees to the Registered Provider, advising of the priority order.
+- The Council sends up to three prospective nominees to the Registered Provider, advising of the priority order. - To minimise delays multiple viewings can be carried out for up to three applicant households per property.
+Applicants are required to take proof of identity to the viewing. - The Registered Provider will offer the applicant with the highest priority the option to accept the property and invite them to sign for the tenancy or agree a decision within 24 hours. - If the applicant chooses to refuse the property, the Council will note the reasons for refusal and the Registered Provider will offer the tenancy to the person with the second highest priority. - If the second applicant refuses, the tenancy will be offered to the third applicant.

-- To minimise delays multiple viewings can be carried out for up to three applicant households per property.
-Applicants are required to take proof of identity to the viewing. - The Council or Registered Provider will offer the applicant with the highest priority the option to accept the property and invite them to sign for the tenancy or agree a decision within 24 hours. - If the applicant chooses to refuse the property, the Council will note the reasons for refusal and the Council or Registered Provider will offer the tenancy to the person with the second highest priority. - If the second applicant refuses, the tenancy will be offered to the third applicant. - If the third applicant refuses, the Council will offer to an alternative applicant or provide further nominees in priority order from those that have bid for the property.
+- If the third applicant refuses, the Council may provide further nominees in priority order from those that have bid for the property.
 The reasons for refusal will be reviewed. - Applicants who have bid for properties are not penalised for refusing offers unless the applicant refuses several properties (see section 6.2, R8), or is an accepted homeless household in Band A, B or C. - Applicants who do not provide proof of identity at the viewing will be given 24 hours to provide proof to the Registered Provider or at the Council's office prior to signing for the tenancy.

-If the previous tenant of a property has reported that he or she was a victim of racial or other harassment, the Council or Registered Provider will advise a prospective tenant of this fact before they formally offer the tenancy.
+If the previous tenant of a property has reported that he or she was a victim of racial or other harassment, the Registered Provider will advise a prospective tenant of this fact before they formally offer the tenancy.